dalesgit/dalesgit.github.io/relg101-f18/presentations/religious-language.md

  The nature of the sacred as **being set apart** can be expressed in *paradoxical like language*.
 Examples of

  - John of the cross
  - Hindu Mystics
  - Thomas Aquinas.
- - Other sorts of language like father mother Lord King are more like poetry than they are say a grocery list.
+ - Other sorts of language about God, like **father, mother, Lord, King** are more like poetry than they are say a grocery list.

 ---